BarnardF/Motorcycle-listing-web-scraper/README.md

 1. Fork the repo
 2. Create a feature branch (`git checkout -b feature/new-scraper`)
+3. Follow existing code patterns (error handling, logging, etc.)
+4. Update documentation if adding features
+5. Test thoroughly with various bikes
-3. Commit changes (`git commit -am 'Add OLX scraper'`)
+6. Commit changes (`git commit -am 'Add OLX scraper'`)
-4. Push to branch (`git push origin feature/new-scraper`)
+7. Push to branch (`git push origin feature/new-scraper`)
-5. Open a Pull Request
+8. Open a Pull Request

+**Code Standards:**
+- Use logging instead of print statements
+- Handle errors gracefully (try-except)
+- Add docstrings to functions
+- Follow existing naming conventions
+- Update `config.py` for new settings

+## Changelog

+### Version 2.0 (Current)
+- Added centralized configuration (`config.py`)
+- Implemented professional logging system
+- Enhanced error handling and resilience
+- Random sleep intervals for human-like behavior
+- Better validation and debugging tools
+- Fixed typos and improved output formatting

+### Version 1.0
+- Initial release
+- AutoTrader and Gumtree scrapers
+- Basic duplicate detection
+- JSON storage for listings

 ## Acknowledgments

 - Built as a learning project to understand web scraping
 - Inspired by the need to find good motorcycle deals in South Africa
 - This project was created with the assistance of AI (Claude and ChatGPT)
-- This README was created with the assistance of AI (Claude) to ensure clarity and consistency.
+- Thanks to the Python community for excellent libraries (requests, BeautifulSoup)

 ---

+**Questions or Issues?** Check `tracker.log` first, then open an issue on GitHub!